ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 ibmcloud plugin install cloud-object-storage
 ```

-Once the plug-in is installed, you can configure the plug-in using the [`ibmcloud cos config`](#configure-the-program) command.
+Once the plug-in is installed, you can configure the plug-in by using the [`ibmcloud cos config`](#configure-the-program) command.
 This can be used to populate the plug-in with your credentials, default download location, choosing your authentication, etc.

 The program also offers the ability for you to set the default local directory for downloaded files, and to set a default region.
 To set the default download location, type `ibmcloud cos config ddl` and input into the program a valid file path.
 To set a default region, type `ibmcloud cos config region` and provide an input into the program a region code, such as `us-south`.
 By default, this value is set to `us-geo`.